tobomedia/RevisionNotes/aws-cloud-practitioner/NOTES.md

 ### <a id="glossary-nlb"></a>NLB - Network Load Balancer
 Layer 4 load balancer that handles millions of requests per second with ultra-low latencies while maintaining high throughput.

+### <a id="glossary-parameter-store"></a>Parameter Store
+Secure, hierarchical storage for configuration data and secrets management.
+Provides version tracking, encryption support, and integration with other AWS services for storing API keys, database passwords, and configuration settings.

 ### <a id="glossary-quicksight"></a>QuickSight
 Scalable, serverless, embeddable business intelligence service that lets you create and publish interactive dashboards.